vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-procmon.md

       Or use the keyboard shortcut **Ctrl+X**.

-   1. The second way is to run the **command line** as admin, then from the Process Monitor path, run:
+   1. Run the **command line** as admin, then from the Process Monitor path, run:

       ![Screenshot showing the cmd procmon.](media/cmd-procmon.png)